 - Parks, Trails, and Open Spaces

-- Limited Restrooms - Park at Bothell Landing, Blyth Park, and Cedar Grove Park
+- Limited Restrooms - Park at Bothell Landing, Blyth Park, Cedar Grove Park, and North Creek Sportsfields

 - Disc Golf Course at Blyth Park